 In addition to work responsibilities, Mr. Freeland has served various community and professional organizations including the YMCA Camp Greenville board (2008-2011), Boys Home of the South Capital Campaign (2004), South Eastern Sign Association (2000-2005, Secretary, Treasurer), National Federation of Independent Business, (Leadership Council, 2007-2013), National Association of Home Builders (2005-2016), International Door Association (2005-2016), State Workforce Investment Board (2011- Present, Executive Committee, Board Governance Committee Co-chair and Chairman of Board 2020- Present).

 He and his wife Kate have two sons, Tom 23 who is a project manager for Coln Construction in Greenville, and Mac 20 who is a sophomore at Wofford College.
-They have been members of the Joy Sunday School class at Buncombe Street UMC since 1997.
+They have been members of the Joy Sunday School class at Buncombe Street Methodist Church since 1997.

 Mr. Freeland loves the way Emmanuel’s Hammer serves God by serving others and is proud to serve as a Board member.